Skip to main content

 The Team, led by Det.
 Andrew Artim, holds training sessions every two weeks to keep members prepared for activations and current in the latest techniques as well as equipment and technology.
 In addition, Det.
 Artim and the team spend a week at Ft.
 Indiantown Gap for an annual comprehensive training.

-District Attorney Martin said, “The Municipal Emergency Response Team has proven itself to be a valuable resource for our county.
+From retired District Attorney Jim Martin, “The Municipal Emergency Response Team has proven itself to be a valuable resource for our county.
 Its specially trained and highly skilled members are able to deal with situations that require coordination of response, effective communication, and the ability to neutralize potentially dangerous situations.
 The MERT helps ensure the safety of Lehigh County residents during law-enforcement emergencies. “